cwses1/sqlcurrent-dot-com/source/server.rst

 Resetting
 --------------
 Resetting a server puts the server into a pre-create state.
+It effectively "undoes" whatever the create scripts do.
+If you follow this practice, you should be able to run a ``reset server``, then a ``create server`` statement against the same server without errors.

 To reset a server, you use the ``reset`` property to specify one or more server reset scripts.
 Then you reset the server using the :ref:`reset-server-statement` or the :ref:`reset-servers-statement`.